garrett-sutton/garrett-sutton.github.io/_drafts/year-in-review.md

    Emily (sister) Roberts.
    * Check out some my resort reviews under "skiing" for a peek into the gnarly details.
-* After the day of skiing at Vail, we reveled to everyone that we were expecting a baby!
+* After the day of skiing at Vail, we revealed to everyone that we were expecting a baby!

 ## April